-- (a) Accessory buildings.
+(a) Accessory buildings.
 Accessory buildings which are not a part of the main building may be constructed in a rear yard, provided such accessory building does not occupy more than 30 percent of the area of the required rear yard and provided it is not located closer than seven and one-half feet to a rear or interior side lot line and 15 feet when facing a street.
-Areas enclosed by screen shall be included in the computation of area occupied in a required rear yard, but an open uncovered swimming pool shall not be included. - (j) Hot tubs, showers, saunas, whirlpools, toilet facilities, decks.
+Areas enclosed by screen shall be included in the computation of area occupied in a required rear yard, but an open uncovered swimming pool shall not be included.

+(j) Hot tubs, showers, saunas, whirlpools, toilet facilities, decks.
 In all districts, hot tubs, showers, whirlpools, toilet facilities, decks and cabanas are structures which are not required to be connected to the main building but may be constructed in a required rear yard, provided such structure does not occupy more than 30 percent of the area of the required rear yard and provided it is not located closer than seven and one-half feet to a rear or interior side lot line.
 Freestanding, unenclosed facilities including surrounding paved or deck areas shall adhere to the same setback requirements as enclosed facilities.

+The irregularly shaped site has an unusually long street frontage of approximately 323' along Bay Drive and 71st Street while the rear portion on the water way is approximately 50'-0".
 The project has a required front and street side setback of zero (0'-0") for commercial and residential uses and most of the project exceeds these requirements at the ground level; this has increased the available landscape area along the street frontage.
 However, a rear setback of 5'-0" is required facing the waterway and although the building structure is setback 7'-0", a deck at the ground level up to the seawall does not comply with this requirement and minimum open space.
 Staff finds that these two variance requests satisfy the practical difficulties criteria for approval.
 The project provides public pedestrian access to the waterway and the additional landscape at the front and street side mitigate the reduced open space in the rear yard.
 The irregular shape of the lot with a large frontage and reduced rear side also contribute to the practical difficulties.
 As such, staff recommends approval of variances #2 and #3 as proposed.